storyprotocol/documentation/docs/Story Network (L1)/story-network/validator-operations.md

 ## Set Withdrawal Address

-To change the address that your delegator receives staking and withdrawal rewards from, you can run the following:
+To change the address where your delegator receives staking and withdrawal rewards, you can run the following:

 ```bash
 ./story validator set-withdrawal-address \